DIMA-1000/dima-1000/README.md

 ### Hi there) I am the CEO of a startup, WORKING: QA Engenieer, PM Midle,in the company asia trade remotely, learn: Android Developvent Kotlin.

+###:smiley:
-### **I have developed 5 android games and 3 applications for learning and making life easier for people who are looking for a job.
-I developed them on various constructors)s))**
+I have developed 5 android games and 3 applications for learning and making life easier for people who are looking for a job.
+I developed them on various constructors)s)):smiley:

 ### More information on the page in: [Linkedin](https://www.linkedin.com/шмелёв).